bdragon300/go-asyncapi/docs/go-asyncapi/content/docs/features/references.md

 ## Custom spec resolver

 Custom resolver is just an executable.
-For every specification file path the `go-asyncapi` calls this executable, feeds a path to STDIN and expects the resolved content on STDOUT.
+For every specification file path to be resolved, the `go-asyncapi` runs this executable, feeds a path to STDIN and expects the resolved content on STDOUT.
 The command should return 0 (within timeout) if the reference is resolved successfully.

 {{< details "Example" >}}